What’s on offer

 The most important aspect of being a chorister is the commitment.
 While this is quite significant for you, your son will gain hugely from his time with us.
 In recognition of the service your boy provides, there is generous remuneration at the end of each term.

 We understand that absence due to illness and important family commitments can be unavoidable, but we try to encourage a real sense of teamwork from children and parents so we can always do our best.

 The safety of your son is a priority.
-Romsey Abbey operates a Child Protection policy and all members of the Abbey community who deal regularly with choristers and other children – clergy, members of staff, choir parents and adult members of the choir – are vetted by the Disclosure and Barring Service (formerly the Criminal Records Bureau).
+Romsey Abbey operates a Child Protection policy and all members of the Abbey community who deal regularly with choristers and other children – clergy, members of staff, choir parents and adult members of the choir – are vetted by the Disclosure and Barring Service.